The Locker Key

 “I just called the cops.”

-A few minutes later four uniformed police officers and two others in riot gear enter the hotel.
-One of them talks to the desk clerk.
-They then take the elevator up.
-Several minutes later they come back down the elevator with Eldon Dupree, looking much the worse for wear, in cuffs.
-The police leave the building and a whole crew of new people, including detectives, paramedics and ambulance people enter.
+A few minutes later four uniformed police officers and two others in riot gear entered the hotel.
+One of them talked to the desk clerk.
+They then took the elevator up.
+Several minutes later they came back down the elevator with Eldon Dupree, looking much the worse for wear, in cuffs.
+The police left the building and a whole crew of new people, including detectives, paramedics and ambulance people entered.

 “Time to vamoose, pal.”
 Mick said